-Scheme of Examination and Instructions to the Paper-setter and the students as for the syllabus of Pass Course (Semester IV) for the subject opted by the student.
+Syllabus, Scheme of Examination and Instructions to the Paper-setter and the students will be same as prescribed for the Pass Course (Semester IV) for the subject.

-Session-2013-14 Semester V

-Course XXI History of English Literature (1798-1914)
+B.A.
+(Hons.)
+English Session 2014-15 Semester-V Course XXI History of English Literature (1798-1914)